accesscode-2-1/unit-3/lessons/03_SQLite.md

 # SQLite

+BTW: If you need to get on the meetup list for Wed, email me (and Olivia) at kevin@touchlab.co and olivia@touchlab.co

 ## Objective
 Students will learn what databases are and get an intro on using SQLite in Android applications.
 ## Overview